Table of Contents

 Master of Science, Library Science

-- Summary Use this section to showcase your best skills and areas of expertise, based on your experiences, creating a short and sweet “elevator pitch” for your abilities.
+- Summary Use the summary statement to showcase your best skills and areas of expertise, based on your experiences, creating a short and sweet “elevator pitch” for your abilities.
 For example: “Hard-working Library Clerk well-versed in locating library materials for patrons, including books, DVDs and Braille volumes.
 Experienced with instructing patrons on how to use reference sources and computer information systems.”

 - Skills Ensure you present both practical skills such as information management, knowledge of general office hardware and computer software application skills, and soft skills such as a customer-focused approach, issue resolution skills, a strong work ethic, and a problem-solving approach.